intel/neural-compressor/docs/sparsity.md

 </a>

 ## Training Flow & Sample Code
-We describe the typical flow of training for sparsity.
+The following image describes the typical flow of training for sparsity.
 Compared with normal training flow, training for sparsity requires more steps (e.g., regularization and pruning) to meet the goal of sparsity ratio.

 <a target="_blank" href="./docs/imgs/train_for_sparsity.png">
     <img src="../docs/imgs/train_for_sparsity.png" width=336 height=465 alt="Sparsity Training Flow">